RMI-PACTA/pactaCore/README.md

 ## Setup

-A good setup for a pacta project looks like this:
+A good setup for a pacta project looks like this (the directory-structure is optional):

     pacta/
     ├── .env